 The hypoglossal nerve (cranial nerve XII) innervates the genioglossus muscle.
 Stimulation of the nerve causes anterior movement and stiffening of the tongue and dilation of the pharynx.
-HGNS reduces airway collapsibility and alleviates obstruction at both the level of the soft palate and tongue base.
+Hypoglossal nerve stimulation reduces airway collapsibility and alleviates obstruction at both the level of the soft palate and tongue base.